Action for Older Persons

 LTCOP (Advocates for Long-Term Care Facility Residents) –

-- In order to best protect nursing home (and other long-term care facility) residents, our staff and volunteers will not be conducting regularly scheduled visits.
-That said, if there are issues surrounding the quality of care for you or a loved one, please reach out to a LTCOP staff member at 607-722-1251.
+- Our staff and volunteers are beginning to conduct limited in-person visits to facilities with measures in place for safe visitation.
+We’re looking forward to greeting residents again and helping them with their concerns in-person.
+That said, visitations are still limited, if there are issues surrounding the quality of care for you or a loved one, please reach out to a LTCOP staff member at 607-722-1251.

 ICAN (Managed Long-Term Care Ombudsman) –